Skaanning/Veff/readme.md

 BooleanFlag, StringFlag and PercentageFlag.

 - **Boolean** is a simple true/false
 - **String** can be assigned multiple strings.
-Checks if string is present.
 Case insensitive.
 Could be useful for emails, auth-roles etc.
     - can be found in different versions - StringEquals, Contains, StartsWith and EndsWith.
 - **Percentage** set between 0-100%.
-Will take a Guid or int and give true back x% of the times.
-The results are repeatable, unless you set a new 'randomSeed' on the flag.
+Will take a Guid or int and give back true/false x% of the time.
+The results are repeatable,
+so i.e. a Guid will always evaluate to true for a given percentage, unless you set a new 'randomSeed' on the flag.

 ### Nuget